Configuration and performance of the ATLAS $b$-jet triggers in Run 2: ATLAS detector and trigger system

 The muon spectrometer comprises separate trigger and high-precision tracking chambers measuring the deflection of muons in a magnetic field generated by the superconducting air-core toroids.
 The field integral of the toroids ranges between \num{2.0} and \SI{6.0}{\tesla\metre} across most of the detector.
 A set of precision chambers covers the region \(|\eta| < 2.7\) with three layers of monitored drift tubes, complemented by cathode-strip chambers in the forward region, where the background is highest.
 The muon trigger system covers the range \(|\eta| < 2.4\) with resistive-plate chambers in the barrel, and thin-gap chambers in the endcap regions.

-Interesting events are selected by the first-level (L1) trigger system implemented in custom hardware, followed by selections made by algorithms implemented in software in the high-level trigger (HLT) ~\cite{TRIG-2016-01}.
-The L1 trigger uses coarse-granularity signals from the calorimeters and the muon system with a 2.5~$\mu$s fixed latency and accepts events from the \SI{40}{\MHz} bunch crossings at a rate below \SI{100}{\kHz}, which the HLT further reduces in order to record events to disk at about \SI{1}{\kHz}.
+The trigger and data aquisition system is responsible for selecting, processing, and storing interesting events for offline data analysis.
+Events are selected using a two-stage trigger system which is described in detail in Refs.~\cite{TRIG-2016-01} and \cite{TRIG-2019-04}.
+The first-level (L1) trigger system uses coarse-granularity signals from the calorimeters and the muon system with a 2.5~$\mu$s fixed latency and accepts events from the \SI{40}{\MHz} bunch crossings at a rate below \SI{100}{\kHz}.
 Regions-of-interest (RoIs) from the L1 trigger are used to define 3D spatial regions of the detector.
+The L1 trigger decision is formed by the Central Trigger Processor (CTP), which is also responsible for applying preventative deadtime, limiting the time between accepted events to be within the detector read-out latency~\cite{Bertelsen_2016}.
+The peak inefficiency due to this deadtime was approximately 1\% in Run 2.
+When an event is selected by the L1 trigger, data from the front-end electronics of all detector subsystems is read out.
+After some initial processing and formatting of the data, events are buffered in the ReadOut System (ROS) before being sent to the second stange of the trigger, the high-level trigger (HLT).

+The HLT is a software-based trigger, making use of dedicated reconstruction algorithms to further refine the event selection decision process.
 Only the RoIs selected by the L1 trigger are processed in the HLT, in order to minimise algorithm execution times and computing costs.
-Events accepted by the HLT are subsequently fully reconstructed offline.
+Events accepted by the HLT are transferred to local storage and exported to the Tier-0 facility at CERN to be fully reconstructed offline.
+An extensive software suite~\cite{ATL-SOFT-PUB-2021-001} is used in the reconstruction and analysis of real and simulated data, in detector operations, and in the trigger and data acquisition systems of the experiment.